mazloumi/XamarinTechniques/README.md

 ```
 The `CreateAttached` method is key.
 Register your property by a name, its type, a default value and a `propertyChanged` delegate that is called when the attribute is used.

+**Attached properties can be used as wrappers for behaviors and triggers, which make them very powerful.
+You can Maximize the reuse of an attached property by using it inside an implicit style.**

 ### Behavior
 One or more behaviors can be added to class that derives from `VisualElement`, ex.